ppacer/ppacer.github.io/src/content/docs/overview/hld.md

 hello world](/start/intro) example.
-Because of facts that `Executor` communicates with `Scheduler` via HTTP and has information about `dag.Registry` of processes we can have defined `Executor` in a separate binary or even in multiple binaries placed on different computers or k8s nodes.
+Because of facts that `Executor` communicates with `Scheduler` via HTTP and has information about `dag.Registry` of processes we can have defined `Executor` in a separate binary or even in multiple binaries placed on different computers or k8s nodes connected in a network.